Ripon conveyancing FAQs

 The official UK base rate is currently set at 0.75% (Feb 2019).
 A good Ripon remortgage solicitor should be able to complete the conveyancing quickly and get you onto your new rate without delay.

-Our network of solicitors are on the panel for all major lenders, so whether you are you are changing to an interest-only mortgage with the NatWest or to a joint mortgage with the Market Harborough Building Society, Quittance can help.
+A network of solicitors acting for all major lenders - so whether you are you are changing to an interest-only mortgage with the NatWest or to a joint mortgage with the Market Harborough Building Society, Quittance can help.